cloudfoundry/community/toc/rfc/rfc-draft-bindable-secrets.md

 ### Why Top-Level Resources?

 Why not represent secrets as sub-resources of apps like environment variables?
-Two reasons:

-1. Secrets may be larger than environment variables.
-Modeling them separately lets us naturally keep them in a separate database table and even use separate services, like CredHub, to store their contents.
-2. Secrets may be shared across multiple apps.
+Secrets may be shared across multiple apps.
 For example, a "logical app" may actually be several Cloud Foundry apps resources that need to share certain configuration, certificates, or other credentials.
 By scoping the `secret` at the `space` level, we can easily support this.
 Similarly, an app using the blue-green deployment pattern can easily share configuration between versions.

 ### `secret` and `secret_binding` Resources
 The `secret` will be a `space`-scoped resource (similar to a `route` or a `service_instance`) that can be bound to one or more `app`s in the `space` using a `secret_binding`.